 - Empathy and insight.
 I can’t help but feel extremely empathetic towards others, and seeing the world through someone else’s eyes allows me to be a compassionate person.
 Compassion breeds patience, kindness, and understanding, and allows me an insight into others’ minds.

 - Creativity comes naturally.
 I’m a writer and a crafter.
 I’m not an expert in either field, but it’s how I express myself, and it gives me a creative outlet for my thoughts and emotions.
 It focuses my overactive mind.
 Creativity is usually a part of an HSP’s life.
-It can come in the form of brainstorming, writing, sculpting, photography, crafting, or anything else that uses the imagination.
+It can come in the form of brainstorming big ideas for their job, writing, sculpting, photography, crafting, or anything else that uses the imagination.
 It can provide a positive outlet for highly sensitive people, so I would strongly encourage following those creative passions.

 - Deep appreciation.
 I appreciate the thought, creativity, and power behind most everything.
 The smell of a flower, the inspiration behind a piece of artwork, the poetry in the lyrics of a song, the power of the ocean, the layer of flavors in the perfect bite.
 The world is intricate, and I truly appreciate every single detail.